-Your fortieth birthday is when you really start to Blossom!
-This isn’t your typical list of 40th birthday celebration ideas; here, you’ll discover ways to explore, love, and be yourself in exciting and meaningful ways.
+How will you make your 40th birthday meaningful?
+This isn’t your typical list of 40th birthday celebration ideas.
+Here you’ll discover meaningful ways to explore, love, and be yourself as a beautiful, sensual, fulfilled forty year old woman.

-These ideas will show you how to celebrate your fortieth birthday in meaningful ways and create memories that will last the rest of your life.
-I gathered these tips to help you remember that turning 40 isn’t just about finding the best 40th birthday gift and celebration ideas – those gifts are good 🙂 But, just like a marriage isn’t just about the wedding ceremony and celebration, turning forty isn’t just about having a great party.
-In this article, you’ll find a variety of tips and suggestions for celebrating a fortieth birthday in meaningful, joyful, and beautiful ways.
+I hope my ideas show you how to celebrate and enter into your forties in meaningful ways.
+I hope you create memories that will bring you a sense of warmth and love for the rest of your life.
+These tips will help you remember that turning 40 isn’t just about finding the best 40th birthday gift and celebration ideas – though that’s part of it!
+But, just like a happy marriage isn’t just about the wedding ceremony, turning forty isn’t just about celebrating a great night or event.